Adult Mental Health Services

 As the only comprehensive provider of mental health services for adults in Lorain County, The Nord Center can tailor a plan of care that meets the needs of individual clients.
 The variety of treatment, rehabilitation, and residential services available gives clients choices about the help they need and want.

 What happens when I call for help?

-Your first appointment is an assessment so that we can learn more about you, what you need and what we offer that can be the most helpful to you.
+Your first session is an assessment so that we can learn more about you, what you need and what we offer that can be most helpful to you.

-At the end of the first appointment we will recommend what we think is an appropriate course of treatment for you.
-If you “click” with the person you met with, you may continue to receive care from them.
+At the end of this assessment we will recommend what we think is an appropriate course of treatment for you.
 At that point we may also make referrals for medication if that is appropriate.
-The Nord Center uses many of what are referred to as “evidence based practices.”
+The Nord Center uses many of what are referred to as “evidence based practices”.
 That is, techniques that are known and proven to be effective for the conditions being treated.

 What will treatment be like?

 We are there to help walk with you on your personal journey towards feeling better.
 And while that looks different for each person, often counseling can be a short-term process that helps build coping skills and other things you can continue to use on your own going forward.

 What services are available beyond counseling, for example, if I or my relative has a severe and persistent mental illness?